mlcommons/ck/docs/mlperf-education-workgroup.md

   * MLPerf inference v3.0 submission: end of March 3, 2023 (publication date: April 5, 2023)

-## Mission
+## Projects

 * Modularize MLPerf benchmarks and make it easier to run, optimize, customize and reproduce them across rapidly evolving software, hardware and data.
-  * Reuse and enhance [cross-platform CM scripts](list_of_scripts.md) intended to make MLOps and DevOps more interoperable, reusable, portable, deterministic and reproducible.
+  * Implement and enhance [cross-platform CM scripts](list_of_scripts.md) to make MLOps and DevOps more interoperable, reusable, portable, deterministic and reproducible.
   * Lower the barrier of entry for new MLPerf submitters and reduce their associated costs.
   * Develop universal, modular and portable benchmarking workflow that can run on any software/hardware stack from the cloud to embedded devices.
 * Automate design space exploration and optimization of the whole ML/SW/HW stack to trade off performance, accuracy, energy, size and costs.